ankitalodha05/HeroVired-MonitoringScaling-Automation/README.md

-# AWS Infrastructure Deployment and Management Assignment
+# Automated Web Application Infrastructure Management

-## **Assignment Description**
+## Overview

-### **Overview**
-Develop a system that automatically manages the lifecycle of a web application hosted on EC2 instances, monitors its health, and reacts to changes in traffic by scaling resources.
-Additionally, administrators should receive notifications regarding the infrastructure's health and scaling events.
+The objective of this assignment is to develop a robust system that automates the lifecycle management of a web application hosted on AWS EC2 instances.
+The system should monitor the application's health and adapt to traffic changes through resource scaling.
+Additionally, administrators should receive real-time notifications about infrastructure health and scaling events.

 ---

-## **Assignment Requirements**
+## Detailed Breakdown

-### **1. Web Application Deployment**
+### 1. Web Application Deployment

-- **Objective**: Deploy a web application on EC2 and store static files in an S3 bucket.
+- **Static File Storage:**
+  Utilize AWS S3 to store the static files of the web application, ensuring efficient and scalable content delivery.

-- **Tasks**:
+- **EC2 Instance Configuration:**
-  - Use `boto3` to create an S3 bucket for storing web application’s static files.
-  - Launch an EC2 instance and configure it as a web server using Apache or Nginx.
+  Launch and configure an EC2 instance as a web server (using Apache or Nginx) to host the web application.

+- **Deployment Process:**
-  - Deploy the web application code onto the EC2 instance.
+  Deploy the web application onto the EC2 instance, ensuring it is operational and accessible.

-### **2. Load Balancing with ELB**
-- **Objective**: Distribute traffic to multiple EC2 instances for improved availability and scalability.
-- **Tasks**:
-  - Use `boto3` to create an Application Load Balancer (ALB).
-  - Register the EC2 instances with the ALB.

-### **3. Auto Scaling Group (ASG) Configuration**
-- **Objective**: Ensure the infrastructure can handle traffic spikes or reduce resources during low traffic.
-- **Tasks**:
-  - Use `boto3` to create an Auto Scaling Group (ASG).
-  - Configure the ASG with the EC2 instance as a launch template.
-  - Define scaling policies based on metrics like CPU utilization or network traffic.

-### **4. SNS Notifications**
-- **Objective**: Notify administrators about infrastructure events.
-- **Tasks**:
-  - Create different SNS topics for various alerts such as health issues, scaling events, or high traffic.
-  - Integrate SNS with Lambda to trigger notifications to email or SMS when events occur.

-### **5. Infrastructure Automation**
-- **Objective**: Automate the deployment, updating, and teardown of the infrastructure.
-- **Tasks**:
-  - Write a Python script using `boto3` to:
-    - Deploy the complete infrastructure.
-    - Update individual components as required.
-    - Tear down all resources when no longer needed.

 ---

-## **Detailed Components**

-### **1. S3 Bucket**
-- Stores static files for the web application.
-- Used as part of the web server configuration.

-### **2. EC2 Instance**
-- Hosts the web application.
-- Configured with a web server (Apache or Nginx) to serve application traffic.
-- Runs user-defined startup scripts for automatic setup during deployment.
+### 2. Load Balancing with ELB

-### **3. Application Load Balancer (ALB)**
+- **Application Load Balancer (ALB):**
-- Distributes incoming traffic across multiple EC2 instances.
-- Ensures high availability and fault tolerance.
-- Configured with a listener and a target group to route traffic to the EC2 instances.

-### **4. Auto Scaling Group (ASG)**
-- Automatically adjusts the number of EC2 instances based on traffic.
-- Ensures the application can handle load spikes and minimizes cost during low traffic periods.
-- Configured with scaling policies triggered by metrics like CPU utilization.

-### **5. SNS Notifications**
-- Sends alerts for:
-  - **Health issues**: EC2 or ALB failures.
-  - **Scaling events**: Addition or removal of EC2 instances.
-  - **High traffic**: Alerts when traffic surpasses thresholds.
-- Notifications sent to email or SMS subscribers.

-### **6. Automation Script**
-- Single Python script using `boto3` to:
-  - Deploy the entire infrastructure.
-  - Update any individual components as needed (e.g., EC2 configurations or scaling policies).
-  - Tear down all infrastructure components, including S3, EC2, ALB, ASG, and SNS, when no longer required.
+  Set up an ALB to evenly distribute incoming traffic among EC2 instances, ensuring high availability.

+- **Instance Registration:**
+  Register the EC2 instance(s) with the ALB to facilitate traffic distribution and health monitoring.

 ---

-## **Workflow Summary**

-1. **Setup**:
-   - Create an S3 bucket for static files.
-   - Launch and configure EC2 instances.
-   - Deploy the web application.

-2. **Load Balancer**:
-   - Set up an ALB to distribute traffic across EC2 instances.
-   - Register EC2 instances with the ALB target group.

-3. **Auto Scaling**:
-   - Create an Auto Scaling Group with a launch template.
+### 3. Auto Scaling Group (ASG) Configuration
-   - Configure scaling policies for dynamic resource adjustments.

-4. **Notifications**:
-   - Set up SNS topics and integrate with Lambda for alerting.

-5. **Automation**:
-   - Deploy, update, and teardown infrastructure using a single Python script.
+- **Scaling Policies:**
+  Configure scaling policies to dynamically adjust the number of EC2 instances based on traffic and resource utilization (e.g., CPU or network metrics).

+- **Instance Management:**
+  Use a launch template to define the EC2 instance configuration, enabling efficient scaling operations.

 ---

-## **Expected Outcomes**

-- A fully deployed web application hosted on AWS.
-- Automatic scaling and load balancing based on traffic patterns.
-- Real-time notifications for health and scaling events.
-- Infrastructure lifecycle managed via an automation script.
+### 4. SNS Notifications

+- **Alert System:**
+  Establish SNS topics for distinct types of alerts, such as health issues, scaling activities, or high traffic.

+- **Integration with Lambda:**
+  Use Lambda functions to send notifications (via SMS or email) to administrators, ensuring they are informed about infrastructure events.

 ---

-## **Testing Checklist**

-- **Web Application Deployment**:
+### 5. Infrastructure Automation

+- **Single Deployment Script:**
+  Develop a script to:
+  - Deploy the entire infrastructure, including S3, EC2, ALB, ASG, and SNS components.
+  - Update individual components when necessary.
-  - Verify the web application is accessible.
+  - Tear down the infrastructure once it is no longer required.
-  - Confirm the S3 bucket stores static files.

-- **Load Balancer**:
-  - Test ALB’s ability to distribute traffic to EC2 instances.

-- **Auto Scaling**:
-  - Simulate traffic to trigger scaling policies.
-  - Ensure new instances are added or removed automatically.

-- **Notifications**:
-  - Test SNS topics by generating events.
-  - Confirm notifications are sent to the subscribed email or phone number.

-- **Teardown**:
+- **Boto3 Utilization:**
-  - Verify that all resources (S3, EC2, ALB, ASG, SNS) are deleted after teardown.
+  Leverage the AWS SDK for Python (boto3) for all AWS service interactions, enabling efficient and programmatic infrastructure management.

 ---

-## **Documentation Notes**
+## Execution Workflow

-- Follow best practices for IAM roles and policies.
+1. **Preparation:**
+   - Configure AWS credentials and required IAM roles.
-- Ensure all components are created in the same AWS region for simplicity.
+   - Ensure network configurations, such as security groups and subnets, are in place.

+2. **Implementation:**
+   - Use the deployment script to:
+     - Create the S3 bucket and upload static files.
+     - Launch EC2 instances and deploy the web application.
+     - Configure ALB and register instances.
+     - Set up the ASG with appropriate scaling policies.
+     - Create and subscribe to SNS topics for notifications.

+3. **Testing:**
+   - Simulate traffic scenarios to test scaling policies.
+   - Validate notification delivery for different events.
-- Use AWS CloudWatch for monitoring application and infrastructure performance.
+   - Verify that the application is highly available and scalable.

+4. **Teardown:**
+   - Use the script to clean up all resources, ensuring no unnecessary costs.

 ---

-This document provides a detailed roadmap for completing the assignment, focusing on the requirements and expected outcomes without diving into the implementation code.
-For code-based implementation, refer to the deployment and teardown scripts provided separately.
+## Key Features

+- **Scalability:**
+  Automatic adjustment of resources based on traffic patterns ensures optimal performance and cost-efficiency.

+- **High Availability:**
+  Load balancing and auto-scaling mechanisms ensure continuous application availability.

+- **Monitoring and Notifications:**
+  Real-time alerts keep administrators informed of infrastructure health and scaling events.

+- **Automation:**
+  A single script manages the entire lifecycle, simplifying operations and reducing manual effort.

+---

+## Benefits

+- **Efficiency:**
+  Automating the deployment and management of the infrastructure saves time and minimizes errors.

+- **Cost Optimization:**
+  Scaling resources dynamically ensures that costs align with actual usage.

+- **Reliability:**
+  Proactive monitoring and scaling enhance the reliability and performance of the application.

+- **Ease of Management:**
+  Centralized management through a script provides a streamlined approach to infrastructure operations.

+---

+## Conclusion
+This automated system leverages AWS services to efficiently manage the lifecycle of a web application.
+By integrating advanced features like load balancing, auto-scaling, and real-time notifications, it ensures high availability, scalability, and proactive monitoring, making it a robust solution for modern web applications.